Gluten-free cookie dough recalled over possible gluten traces - NewsBreak

 Anyone who bought the affected cookie dough should return it to the store where it was purchased for a full refund, according to the FDA.

-If you have any questions, you can contact the company at 855-496-0532 seven days a week from 9 a.m. to 10 p.m.
-Eastern Time or email QA@sweetlorens.com.
+If you have any questions, you can contact the company at 1(855) 496-0532 7 days a week from 9 a.m. to 10 p.m.
+Eastern Time or email QA@sweetlorens.com .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0